TanStack/virtual/docs/api/virtualizer.md

 measure: () => void
 ```

 Recomputes the virtualizer and resets any item measurements.
-You should call this function when: